Antonio-III/obsidian-notes/BSU/Emerging Technologies.md

 #### Social Media seen as effective for reaching political goals

-Figure 3:
+Figure 7:
 ![[Effective at Raising Awareness.png]]

 The survey had 4 questions regarding the influence of social media when it comes to effecting political change and its impact on political discourse.

 A **median of 77% think that social media has been an effective tool to raise public awareness**, with 19% who think otherwise.
-This is the highest median out of the 4 questions, so it's fair to say that the countries are mostly in agreement about social media being at least somewhat effective at raising awareness for issues.
+This is the **highest median out of the 4 questions**, so it's fair to say that the countries are mostly in **agreement about social media being at least somewhat effective at raising awareness for issues**.
 The countries who most agree with this are the UK (87%) and Singapore (86%).
 The countries who agree the least are Belgium and France, both at 57%.
 And those with **higher income, and education tend to agree more than their lower income, and education counterparts**.

 South Korea agrees the most that social media is effective for changing people's minds, at 87%; behind that is Malaysia at 78%, who is 9 percentage points behind.
 France and Israel are the least to agree, at 45 and 46%.
 Younger people **(18~29) are the most likely to say social media is effective at raising awareness and at changing people's minds compared to older groups**.